 Clearly, this will also have a significant effect on you personally, but it’s potentially not the only effect.
 So what are some of the issues at stake?

 It’s unlikely that you’ll be held personally liable for the money owed by your company in this situation, unless you’re found guilty of wrongdoing.
 A County Court Judgment, although not directly a threat to your business, can form part of a creditor’s plan to wind up the company and often precedes a winding up petition.
-If a company is subsequently liquidated, investigations into the conduct of directors take place, which is when personal liability can become an issue.
+If a company is subsequently liquidated, investigations into the conduct of directors take place.
+This is when personal liability may become an issue.